 You do not need to spend a fortune on a black light.

 Some people take a black light to hotels.
 Yikes, I think that would tell me things I maybe didn’t want to know.

-The torch below also detect scorpions apparently.
-I don’t have a need to detect scorpions but imagine it could be very useful.
+The torch below also detects scorpions apparently.
+I don’t have a need to detect scorpions but someone, somewhere will find this useful.

 Should I Use Baking Soda With The Vinegar?